squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 between the :g:`Proof` and :g:`Qed` markers.
 It consists in a list of tactics.
 The invokation of each tactic modifies the proof state, which contains a list of goals to prove.
-Initially, the proof state consists a single goal, as declared by the user.
-Then each tactic reduces the first goal of the proof state to an arbitrary number of new subgoals.
+Initially, the proof state consists of a single goal, as declared by the user.
+Each tactic then reduces the first goal of the proof state to an arbitrary number of new subgoals.
 When no goal is left, the proof is completed and :g:`Qed` can be used.

 Tacticals
 ---------

-**TODO** I'm not sure we want to document tacticals using the same role as elementary tactics, I did it like this for now just so the references to try and repeat in the appendix work.
+.. todo:: David: I'm not sure we want to document tacticals using the same
+	  role as elementary tactics, I did it like this for now just so the references to try and repeat in the appendix work.

 .. tacn:: nosimpl @tactic